-Test takers will be given 30 minutes to finish with the IR section on the GMAT.
-This section was recently added to the GMAT (June 2012).
-It requires a combination of both verbal and quant skills and is similar to the Data Interpretation (DI) section on the CAT.
+Test takers will be given 30 minutes to finish the IR section on the GMAT.
+This section was added to the GMAT in June 2012.
+It requires a combination of both Verbal and Quant skills and is similar to the Data Interpretation (DI) section on the CAT.

 The IR section consists of 12 questions of 4 types: